gottyduke/DKUtil/README.md

         + various string related functions using `std::ranges`
 + [Extra(For SKSE)](/docs/Extra.md)
     + `CONSOLE` logging macro but for in-game console.
-    + `serializable` painless, all-in-one serialization solution for SKSE plugins.
+    + `serializable` painless, all-in-one serialization solution for SKSE plugins.(Planned to move to general support instead of strict SKSE)

 # Consumption